Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Demographics

 \subsection{Employment Status}

 The question regarding workers' employment status asked crowdworkers to explicitly exclude their activity on CrowdFlower.
 Figure~\ref{fig:employment_status} shows the distribution of employment status.

-In almost all countries, over 35\% workers had a full-time job besides their activity on CrowdFlower.
+In almost all countries, over 35\% of workers had a full-time job besides their activity on CrowdFlower.
 The only exception to this was Venezuela, where only 28\% had full-time jobs at \texttt{T1} besides CrowdFlower.
 This percentage was even lower in \texttt{T2}, where only 23\% of Venezuelan workers reported having full-time jobs.
 A significant proportion of workers reported being in education, with Germany and Venezuela having the highest proportion of workers in education.
 The highest proportion of unemployed workers was reported in the United States, followed by Venezuela.
 Very few workers reported being retired, which is very likely due to the overall young age of the workers.

+Similar numbers have been reported for workers on \amt.
+An early study on \amt \cite{ipeirotis2010demographics} found that around 30\% of American and Indian workers on \amt had either no job or only a part-time job besides crowdwork.
+However, \citet{berg2016income} later found that only 60\% of \amt workers held any job besides crowdwork, which is a number close to our findings on American and Indian workers on CrowdFlower.

 Figure~\ref{fig:employment_status_js} shows the JS divergences between the employment status distributions.
 The largest difference in employment status distribution was between Russia and Venezuela.
 While Russian workers reported the highest percentage of workers in full-time employment, Venezuela reported the lowest percentage of all countries.
 Furthermore, there were large differences between Russia and Venezuela in the proportion of workers who reported being unemployed or in education.